nucleic-se/struktur/docs/concepts-canonical.md

 **`aspects`** (Array)
 - All aspect definitions
-- Schema and kind information
+- Schema and descriptive metadata

 **`aspects_by_id`** (Object)
 - Aspects keyed by ID